GreazyMcSC/GreazyCracker/README.md

 ## 🔧 TODO

-* We need contributors for: Advanced AI, Settings, and the Package Downloader.
+* Settings, and the Package Downloader.

 ## 🔧 Packages